The Parent's Guide to Navigating School Closures with ProdigyAll Posts

 Across the country, schools are making difficult decisions about transitioning to online learning.
 And that has a big impact on you and your family — whether it’s happening again or for the first time.

 If your kids are suddenly spending more time at home, we’ve put together a school closure guide.
 It’s filled with resources to help you keep your children safe and happy as they transition back to online learning.

-Find out how Prodigy Math Game turns screen time into education time and gives you ways to help your child learn — no boring worksheets required!
+Find out how Prodigy Math Game can help make screen time more engaging and help your child practice their math skills!